On September 8, 2020, Highland Community College, friends, local businesses and supporters... Read More

 Students, check back frequently here and on the COVID-19 page for updated answers.
-(Updated on May 5, 2020)
+(Updated on August 26, 2020)

 What is HCC doing?

 Zoom is a video conferencing tool.
 If you've ever used Facetime or Google Hangouts, Zoom is very similar.
-HCC faculty, staff, and and instructors will use Zoom to meet with you and in some cases hold class.
+HCC faculty, staff, and instructors will use Zoom to meet with you and in some cases hold class.

 When your instructor emails you a Zoom link, that link takes you to a virtual room where you will meet over video.
 Just click on the link in the email from your instructor and you'll join an instant meeting.